GETTING THERE AND AROUND

 By Air to Botswana

 Getting into Botswana is generally by air, with most international travellers flying first into O.R.
-Tambo Airport (Johannesburg) in South Africa before continuing up to Botswana.
+Tambo Airport (Johannesburg) or Cape Town International in South Africa before continuing up to Botswana.

 Air Botswana flies the following routes and times